kengibson1111/tour-of-go/README.md

   because the array storage for b is only 5 ints.
 The capacity for d has to be 3 because from the element that d is pointing at, there are only 3 elements left.
 The array length is part of the type and never grows.
 So slices seem to be a way to circumvent array limitations (which exist to provide runtime consistency).

+* slices (nil) - zero value for a slice is nil. length and capacity are both 0.
+I assume the pointer value is also 0.